 Unusual for butterflies, adult zebra longwings eat pollen as well as nectar; the pollen allows them to synthesize toxic chemicals which make them unpalatable and/or poisonous to potential predators (hence the yellow and black, aposematic coloration).
 The caterpillars, which are white with black spots and spikes, feed on passionflower.

-Butterflies rarely allow me close enough to get a photo with my macro rig, so this was a welcome surprise.
+Butterflies rarely allow me close enough to get a photo with my macro rig, so these photos are welcome surprises.